klassno3/Food-Website/README.md

 # Food

-## Fooddie is a website where people can discover, share, and interact with recipes.
+## Mn Lbla e is a website where people can discover, share, and interact with recipes.
 It provides a platform for food enthusiasts to showcase their culinary skills, explore new dishes, and engage with a vibrant community of like-minded individuals.
-Here are some of the key features of Fooddie:
+Here are some of the key features of Mn Lbla :

 1. Recipe Sharing: Users can post their favorite recipes, including detailed ingredients, step-by-step instructions, and appealing food photographs.

-2. Recipe Discovery: Fooddie allows users to search and explore a wide variety of recipes.
+2. Recipe Discovery: Mn Lbla  allows users to search and explore a wide variety of recipes.
 They can filter recipes based  and discover new dishes and find inspiration for their next meal.

 3. Ratings and Reviews: Users can rate and review recipes shared by others.
 This feature helps to build a trustworthy and reliable community of recipe contributors.
 It also enables users to find the best-rated recipes and gain insights from others' experiences.